ScreamingPigeon/screamingpigeon.github.io/content/projects/flush_reload.md

 The algorithm for RSA is well documented.
 GPG is FOSS and it's [source](https://github.com/gpg/gnupg) is available to anyone.

 It is known that the sequence of operations Square-Reduce-Multiply-Reduce  indicates setting of a `1` in the key.
-The sequence Square-Reduce without a multiply next indicates setting of a `0`.
+The sequence Square-Reduce (S,R) without a multiply (M) next indicates setting of a `0`.

 If the attacker were to constantly flush instructions associated with Square, Reduce, and Multiply, and then poll load times - it would be so easy to extrapolate what bits are being set in the key!